karrot-dev/karrot-frontend/ROADMAP.md

 Rough ideas, have been mentioned by someone.

 - Public landing page for groups (improvement of groupInfo page)
-- Add "to do" events (generalized from pickup date)
+- Add "to do" events (generalized from pickup date) https://github.com/yunity/karrot-frontend/issues/359
 - Make stores groupable in custom categories, offer different colored map markers per category and history filter options
 - Sharing of things: text+image with a tag system
-- Trustworthiness rating for users
 - Undo functionality for changes
 - Work teams for groups (foodsaving platform)
 - Quiz